Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Conclusion

 \section{Conclusion}

-In this paper we presented \codename{}, a ray-tracing framework which post-processes numerical simulations to accurately rebuild the past light-cone of an observer from linear to non-linear scales.
-This framework propagates light rays in the AMR structure of a simulation light-cone by solving the null geodesic equations of a perturbed FLRW metric in the Newtonian gauge and does not resort to any approximation, except that we consider the weak-field regime for the gravitational potential.
-Moreover, \codename{} is optimised for HPC and have already been run on very large $N$-body simulations such as DEUS- Full Universe Run \citep{alimi2012deus} and RayGal (Rasera et al. in prep).
+In this paper, we present \codename{}, a ray-tracing framework which post-processes numerical simulations to accurately rebuild the past light cone of an observer from linear to non-linear scales.
+This framework propagates light rays in the AMR structure of a simulation light cone by solving the null geodesic equations of a perturbed FLRW metric in the Newtonian gauge and does not resort to any further approximation.
+Moreover, \codename{} is optimised for HPC and has already been run on very large $N$-body simulations such as DEUS- Full Universe Run \citep{alimi2012deus} and RayGal \citep{rasera2021raygal}.